Tsushima Island

 Tsushima (対馬, Tsushima) is an island of the Japanese archipelago situated in-between the Tsushima Strait and Korea Strait, approximately halfway between Kyushu and the Korean Peninsula.
 The main island of Tsushima, once a single island, was divided into two in 1671 by the Ōfunakoshiseto canal and into three in 1900 by the Manzekiseto canal.
-These canals were driven through isthmuses in the center of the island, forming "North Tsushima Island" (Kamino-shima) and "South Tsushima Island" (Shimono-shima).
+These canals were driven through isthmuses in the center of the island, forming "North Tsushima" (Kamino-shima) and "South Tsushima" (Shimono-shima).
 Tsushima also incorporates over 100 smaller islands, many tiny.
 The name Tsushima generally refers to all the islands of the Tsushima archipelago collectively.
-Administratively, Tsushima Island is in Nagasaki Prefecture.
+Administratively, Tsushima is in Nagasaki Prefecture.